-Turkey’s top diplomat travels to US amid troubled ties
+Turkey’s top diplomat to travel to US amid troubled ties

 ANKARA, Turkey (AP) — Turkey and the United States will aim to smooth out a series of disagreements between the NATO allies when the Turkish foreign minister visits Washington this week.
 But expectations that outstanding issues can be resolved are low.

-Mevlut Cavusoglu departs on Tuesday for a meeting with U.S. counterpart Antony Blinken on a rare visit by a top Turkish official.
+Mevlut Cavusoglu departs on Tuesday for a meeting on Wednesday with U.S. counterpart Antony Blinken on a rare visit by a top Turkish official.
 U.S. President Joe Biden ’s administration has kept its distance from Turkey because of President Recep Tayyip Erdogan ’s increasingly authoritarian direction and policies curbing rights and freedoms.

 Positioned at the crossroads between East and West, Turkey remains strategically important for Washington.
 Last year, the Turkish government helped broker a crucial agreement between Russia and Ukraine that allowed millions of tons of Ukrainian grain to be transported to world markets, averting a food crisis amid the war.